DNA appears to show this Revolutionary War general was a woman or intersex

 That’s the eye-opening takeaway from a new Smithsonian Channel documentary titled “The General Was Female?,” which premieres Monday and is part of the “America’s Hidden Stories” series.

-While the Pulaski skeleton showed tell-tale signs of extensive horseback riding and a battle wound on the right hand that the general is known to have suffered, the facial structure and jaw angle were decidedly female, said Estabrook.
+While the Pulaski skeleton showed tell-tale signs of extensive horseback riding and a battle wound on the right hand that the general is known to have suffered, the facial structure and jaw angle were decidedly female, Estabrook said.

 Estabrook said her team is not the first to suspect that Pulaski might not have been a man.
 Others also noticed the delicate bone structure after the skeleton was extracted from the Pulaski monument in Savannah, Georgia.
 The general was only between 5-foot-2 and 5-foot-4 inches tall.

-“Part of the reason it wasn’t more publicized at the time was that without DNA confirmation that this was Pulaski it was easy to dismiss,” said Estabrook.
+“Part of the reason it wasn’t more publicized at the time was that without DNA confirmation that this was Pulaski, it was easy to dismiss,” Estabrook said.

-That changed after a team of scientists that included Estabrook were able to confirm that the bones were a match to DNA taken from Pulaski’s great niece.
+That changed after the team of scientists, that included Estabrook, were able to confirm that the bones were a match to DNA taken from Pulaski’s great niece.

 Was Pulaski aware of being different from the men around him?